cilium/cilium/Documentation/bpf.rst

   * qede

-..
-[1] XDP available via out of tree driver as of kernel 4.17, but will be upstreamed soon.

 **Drivers supporting offloaded XDP**

 * **Netronome**

-  * nfp
+  * nfp [2]_

-TODO (remaining XDP)
+Note that examples for writing and loading XDP programs are included in the toolchain section under the respective tools.

+..
+[1] XDP for sfc available via out of tree driver as of kernel 4.17, but will be upstreamed soon.
+..
+[2] Some BPF helper functions such as retrieving the current CPU number will not be available in an offloaded setting.

 tc (traffic control)
 --------------------